samuelvanderwaal/metaboss/docs-src/src/airdrop.md

 ## Airdrop

-This is an experimental feature that uses the TPU client to rapidly and efficiently make transfers.
-It relies on the [Jib library](https://github.com/samuelvanderwaal/jib) for transmitting instructions via TPU. **You should carefully test it on devnet prior to running it on mainnet.**
+This is an experimental feature that uses the [Jib library](https://github.com/samuelvanderwaal/jib) for batching and transmitting instructions. **You should carefully test it on devnet prior to running it on mainnet.**

-The benefit of using the TPU client is that is can rapidly transmit the transactions directly to the consensus leader and the command does not require a high-throughput private RPC node and can use the public ones by default, as the RPC node is only used for determining the current leader.

 ### Airdrop SOL

 Airdrop SOL to a list of accounts.

 ```